Home / Exercising / Special populations / Pregnancy care

-Both pre and post natal exercise can be continued at a level appropriate to your fitness, providing there are no adverse effects, that you feel comfortable, and that you don't push yourself too hard.
+Both pilates for pre and post natal exercising can be continued at a level appropriate to your fitness, providing there are no adverse effects, that you feel comfortable, and that you don't push yourself too hard.

-If you are already a regular exerciser, then your pre and post natal training should be a maintenance style programme - this will ensure that the risks don't outweigh the benefits.
+If you are already a regular exerciser, then your pre and post pregnancy exercise should be a maintenance style programme - this will ensure that the risks don't outweigh the benefits.
 The good news is the body is already undergoing a natural training effect as the pregnancy progresses, so intensity and amount of exercise can be reduced.

 The main area you will need to review is abdominal work.
 It must be clearly emphasised that you can only maintain minimal abdominal conditioning during pregnancy.
 To attempt to do anything more is contraindicated for both mother and baby.